moosch/better-image-loading/readme.txt

 5. I recommend you regenerate all thumbnails if your media library is not empty.

 == Changelog ==

+= 0.3.2 =
+* Fixed issue with getting attachment id from url

 = 0.3.1 =
 * JavaScript update to fix margins moving things around